spryker/spryker-docs/docs/pbc/all/customer-relationship-management/202404.0/base-shop/manage-in-the-back-office/company-units/create-company-units.md

     link: docs/scos/user/features/page.version/company-account-feature-overview/business-units-overview.html
 ---

-This document describes how to create company units.
+This document describes how to create company units in the Back Office.

 ## Prerequisites